Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 It's across the board.
 It's not a single deal.
 That's ratable revenue and so it kind of marches upwards smoothly, at least we hope it does and it is now.
 That's been a multi-year journey for us, getting all of the offering on to a single code base, getting the infrastructure in place globally so we can support customers around the globe, leveraging AWS to get to places that we don't have operations.
 So it's been a journey.
 Right now we feel like we're hitting our stride.
 We think we have the best offering in the market by a fairly right margin.
 Customers seem to believe that too.
 And so, it's gone very smoothly.
 But it's not one single thing, it's kind of everything working together, good execution across the board.

-Matt E. Galinko - Sidoti & Co.
+Matthew E. Galinko - Sidoti & Co.
 LLC

 Got it.
-And if I'm not mistaken did you acquire that asset?
+And if I'm not mistaken, did you acquire that asset?

 William J. Lansing - Fair Isaac Corp.